 Called by his coach "far and away the best swimmer this school has ever seen,"John S. Hudson, '78, owns the distinction of being the most honored swimmer in Washington and Lee history.

-A native of Lancaster, Pa., Hudson was named All-America 17 times, a mark that is still the W&L record.
-Hudson set or helped set six W&L records, including two (for the 500 and 1650) that are still the school standards.
+A native of Lancaster, Pa., Hudson was named All-America 17 times, a mark that is still tied for the W&L record.
+Hudson set or helped set six W&L records during his time.
 Co-captain of the team his junior year, Hudson led the swim team to a combined 33-9 record in his four years at W&L, including top-10 national finishes in all four years.
 He led the Generals swimmers to a 10-1 record in 1978, the most successful season in W&L swimming history.

 Hudson was a Dean's List student as a junior and a senior and also served as assistant head dormitory counselor during his senior year.